-The energy we get from food helps our body to reduce inflammation, fight disease, and continue to develop power and speed through physical activity.
+The energy you get from food helps your body to reduce inflammation, fight disease, and continue to develop power and speed through physical activity.

-Many supplements exist on the market to help increase athletic performance, but none may be as effective as the nutrients provided from whole foods.
+Many supplements exist on the market to help improve athletic performance, but none of these products may be as effective as the nutrients provided from whole foods.

 Eating raw fruits and vegetables is one way to ensure you are getting the most vitamins, minerals, and amino acids from the foods you eat.
-Raw foods contain the highest amount of nutrients and enzymes that fuel each of your body’s functions, and sprouts like radish, clover, broccoli and alfalfa are excellent sources of protein and enzymes necessary to maintain good health.
-Sprouts are easy to prepare, easily digested, and can help your body neutralize free radicals to create a more alkaline environment for proper cell functioning (Ipatenco, 2013).
+Raw foods contain the highest amount of nutrients and enzymes that fuel each of your body’s functions.

 Beets are high in carbohydrates needed for sustained energy and contain many antioxidant and anti-inflammatory nutrients.
-Studies conducted in recent years show that some of these nutrients, particularly betaine, contribute to creatine synthesis, which improves strength and power and creates a more efficient use of oxygen in the body during endurance activities.
-The high nitrate content of beets may also help dilate blood vessels, lowering blood pressure and increasing the amount of oxygen delivered to the cells (Science News Daily, 2013).
+The high nitrate content of beets may also help dilate blood vessels.
+This can help lower blood pressure and increase the amount of oxygen delivered to the cells.

 If you are in good general health, but often find yourself out of breath or having difficulty controlling your heart rate during exercise, your body may be running low on iron.
 Iron is essential in the production of healthy red blood cells that deliver oxygen to tissues in the body.

-Without enough iron in the blood, you become fatigued faster and the lack of oxygenation can affect your heart rate and immune function.
-Squash and pumpkin seeds are a great source of plant-based iron, and are packed with fiber, healthy fats and protein.
+Without enough iron in the blood, you become fatigued faster.
+The lack of oxygenation can affect your heart rate and immune function.
+Squash and pumpkin seeds are a great source of plant-based iron.
+They’re also packed with fiber, healthy fats, and protein.